blejzs/secura/README.md

 * **Live Preview:** See how your timestamp will look in Discord in real-time.
 * **One-Click Copy:** Copy the generated timestamp code to your clipboard with a single click.
 * **Multi-Language Support:** Available in English and Polish.
-* **No Theme Switching:** Designed to always operate in a dark theme for consistency.

 ---